snakeUni/note/README.md

-> if you Interested in React Hook, star [uni-hook](https://github.com/snakeUni/uni-hook)
+> If you are interested in React Hook, star [uni-hook](https://github.com/snakeUni/uni-hook)

 # Weekly